-Org accounts are a great option for international organizations that implement projects in multiple countries or regions or for companies that simply require better data management and access controls for members on their team.
+Org accounts are a great option for international organizations that implement projects in multiple countries or regions or for companies that simply require better data management and access controls for members of their teams.
 A user can even manage multiple organizations from a single Ona account, obviating the need to maintain separate accounts for each project.

 You need a personal Ona account to create an organization account.
 After logging into your personal account, to create a new organization account, click on the New Organization option from your account dropdown menu.

 Whichever account you are currently logged in to will be the new organization account owner.

 You can also create an organization account from your Plan tab in your Settings page by clicking on the Create new organization link under the Organization Info section.